Floataqq/brainfuck/README.md

   - an extension of brainfuck that brings in function calls, labels and gotos, the stack and some qol features
   - a standart library, std.fbf is currently in development. it will bring a lot of qol functions for math, memory manipulation, io, etc
 - objective brainfuck(just an idea)
   - a planned extension of functional brainfuck that will bring in OOP!
+# Support
+Any feature requests/ideas/issues - write to the issue tab in the repo